Illinois Compiled Statutes

 those reports of impaired persons licensed under this Act

-required pursuant to the rules of the Disciplinary Board,
+required pursuant to the rules of the Medical Board,

-the Disciplinary Board shall notify in writing, by certified
+the Medical Board shall notify in writing, by

 The notification shall include a written notice setting